ff6347/prototyping-machines/hardware-prototypes/Box-Net/index.md

 ## Initial Concept

-The first draft of the projekt was a game, which explaines the daingers of Bot-Networks invaiding connected IOT-Devices.
+The first draft of the project was a game, which explains the dangers of bot networks invading connected IoT devices.
 As the everyday life becomes more technical and every device is connected to the internet, security issues are more harmful than ever before.
-The game Box-Net wants to illustrate the perils of Bots being passed from one device to another and the damage they bring about.
+The game Box-Net wants to illustrate the perils of bots being passed from one device to another and the damage they bring about.
-Box-Net consists of multiple small boxes, each representing one IOT-Device in a network.
-These Boxes can be pluged together to illustrate the interconnectivity of such devices.
-But there are viruses that can be passed through and flaw the boxes funktionality.
-The funktionality of the boxes can only be restored by keeping the firmware up to date via a Patch-Button.
-Main Goal is it to connect as much boxes as possible while keeping them uninfected.
+Box-Net consists of multiple small boxes, each representing one IoT device in a network.
+These boxes can be plugged together to illustrate the interconnectivity of such devices.
+But there are viruses that can be passed through and flaw the boxes functionality.
+The functionality of the boxes can only be restored by keeping the firmware up to date via a patch button.
+The goal is to connect as much boxes as possible while keeping them uninfected.

 ## Revised Concept

-Due to time shortage the intitial concept had to be revised in order to be finished on Werkschau.
+Due to time shortage the initial concept had to be revised in order to be finished on Werkschau.
 The idea of Box-Net was cut down to the essentials: an interconnected system.
-It still features the boxes each representing one device e. g. the lamp.
-These boxes can be connected to eachother and react on a signal that is being passed through.
+It still features the boxes, each representing one device e. g. a lamp.
+The boxes can be connected to each other and react on a signal that is being passed through.
 This way the players can explore the different combinations an how the boxes react.
-To keep the network as simple as possible there are only two classes: sending; and recieving boxes.
-The sending boxes are always switched on and output a signal, they can not recieve any signals.
-Recieving boxes on the other hand can only react to incomming signals an only execute an action when they have input.
+To keep the network as simple as possible there are only two classes: sending and receiving boxes.
+The sending boxes are always switched on and output a signal, they can not receive any signals.
+Receiving boxes on the other hand can only react to incoming signals and only execute an action when they have input.

 ## Construction

-For the hardware compound of the boxes the adafruit feather huzzah has been used.
-Main factor for that decision was the built in Ion-Lithium-Battery-Plug.
+For the hardware compound of the boxes the Adafruit Feather Huzzah has been used.
+Main factor for that decision was the built in lithium-ion battery plug.
-The outer construction of the boxes was made out of a very strong cardboard.
-It is very light compared to MDF or acrylic glass and additionally cheaper than any other comparable material.
+The outer construction of the boxes was made out of a strong cardboard.
+It is lightweight compared to MDF or acrylic glass and additionally cheaper than any other comparable material.

 ## Boxes

 ### Surveillance Box

 This box represents a security system.
-Especially surveillance cameras are knowen to be very vulnerable to bot attacs.
+Surveillance cameras in particular are known to be very vulnerable to bot attacks.
 Inside the box there is a camera dummy with a built in motor and LED.

 In the initial concept there where two kinds of funktionallity: normal and infected.

 #### Normal

 The camera pivots in regular intervals from left to right and back.
-The LED is switched on and off simultaneously.
+The LED is blinking simultaneously.
 It can initiate a signal and is switched on from the beginning.

 #### Infected

-The camera and the LED act unpredictable and irregularly.
+The camera and the LED act unpredictably and irregularly.